-If your home was recently sold at a foreclosure auction in Miami-Dade County and it sold for more than what you owed, there may be money waiting for you — and it's legally yours.
-This guide walks you through exactly how to claim surplus funds in Miami-Dade, step by step, in plain English.
+If your home was recently sold at a foreclosure auction in Miami-Dade County and it sold for more than what you owed, there may be money waiting for you, and it's legally yours.
+Here's what the claim process actually involves in Miami-Dade, why it trips so many people up, and how Surplus Claim Advocates recovers these funds for former owners without any upfront cost.

 What Are Surplus Funds, Exactly?